-There are over thirty known water-born diseases varying from bacterial, viral and parasitic infections; some examples of such diseases are typhiod fever, cholera and dysentery.
+There are over thirty known water-born diseases, everything from bacterial to viral to parasitic infections.
+Some examples of these devastating diseases are typhiod fever, cholera and dysentery.
 Sadly, the most common ailment is severe diarrhea.
 According to the World Health Organization, diarrheal disease is responsible for the deaths of 1.8 million people every year.
-It was estimated that 88% of that burden is attributable to unsafe water supply, sanitation and hygiene, and is mostly concentrated in children in developing countries.
-In fact, in East Africa, one in five children under the age of five dies as a result of diarrheal disease.
+It was estimated that 88% of that burden is attributed to an unsafe water supply and is concentrated in children in developing countries.
+In fact, in Uganda alone, one in five children under the age of five, dies as a result of diarrheal disease.

-For maintanence, the water quality from a well can and should be tested for safety once a year.
-The water from a well is tested by measuring the presence of a common group of indicator bacteria, called the total coliform group, which can ensure the sanitary protection of the well and water system.
+For maintanence purposes, the water quality from a well should be tested for safety once a year.
+This is done by measuring the presence of a common group of indicator bacteria, called the total coliform group, which can ensure the sanitary protection of the well and water system.

 Check out our Water Related Links page to learn more about the Science of Water.